 Well, I’ve got four words for you: hundredths of a second.

 And if he can’t (or won’t) sit still?
 Good.
-I’ll capture your dog’s spunk and energy; they’re likely among the very qualities and quirks that you love about him anyway.
+I’ll capture your dog’s spunkiness and energy; they’re likely among the very qualities and quirks that you love about him anyway.

-Believe me when I say that your dog will not be on his best behavior every second of your session–and that I don’t expect him to!
-The reason why my time with my clients averages about one hour is to allow balance the time your dog spends in front of the camera and the time he needs to spend just being a dog.
-He needs time to get comfortable with me, the camera, and his surroundings as well as time to play, explore, and just do dog things.
+Believe me when I say that your dog will not be on his best behavior every second of your session—and that I don’t expect him to be!
+The reason why my time with my clients averages about one hour is to balance the time your dog spends in front of the camera with the time he needs to spend just being a dog.
+He needs time to get comfortable with me, the camera, and his surroundings, as well as time to play, explore, and just do dog things.

 So before you give me “but my dog won’t sit still,” remember: hundredths of a second.